weakweak/riff.tf/index.md

 You can also create copies that use `/cast Vanish` instead of Shadow Dance.

+Shadow Dance &rarr; Stealth &rarr; Potion

+    #showtooltip
+    /cast Shadow Dance
+    /cast Stealth
+    /use Potion of Prolonged Power

+You can replace `Potion of Prolonged Power` with your potion of choice.

 ## Frequently Asked Questions

 ### How Does Finality Work?